First of all, this is not a new technology,It's very old,So old that almost no one mentions it。

 Advanced:ValueTransformer

-When setting up binding,There will be an option left blank by default, ValueTransformer ,It can perform certain processing on the value you bind,Such as the default,Invert the boolean value,Judge empty true or false ,In addition to,We can also customize how to process the value。
+When setting up binding,There will be an option left blank by default, ValueTransformer ,It can perform certain processing on the value you bind,Such as the default,Invert the boolean value,Judge empty true Or false ,In addition to,We can also customize how to process the value。

 For example, my setting options are 0 1 2 Three states,But whether the button is selected or not is two,I need to map it to 0 and 2 on,The default Transformer can do nothing。